Keyclic/docs-en/reports.rst

 Reports
 ========

-When a feedback is accepted, after moderation by a moderator or automatically (see : :ref:`feedbacks-lifecycle`), a report is created.
+When a feedback is delivered (see : :ref:`feedbacks-lifecycle`), a report is created.

 An admin gets all his organization's reports with :